mfmceneaney/rgh_projections/pyscripts/README.md

 # Python scripts

-To run the following scripts source your virtual environment after installing saga.
+To run the following scripts source your virtual environment with the `saga` python modules installed as well as additional dependencies from `../requirements.txt`.'

 First run the 1d asymmetry injection jobs with the orchestration scripts.
 Set `dry_run=False` within the scripts if you actually wish to submit the jobs.
 ```